GauthierGidel/SP-FW/Sparse structured SVM/README.md

 #SP-FWstruct

-This README mainly comes from ```https://github.com/ppletscher/BCFWstruct```
+This README and its associated code mainly comes from ```https://github.com/ppletscher/BCFWstruct```

 The code is organized as follows:
 * `solvers` contains the optimization methods, including the saddle point block-coordinate Frank-Wolfe solver (SP-BCFW).
 If you want to use SP-BCFW in your project, you most likely only need to run an `addpath(genpath('solvers'))` in your Matlab sources.
 * `demos` contains the application-dependent code, such as MAP decoding or the feature map computation.
 The source code includes a sequence prediction demo for optical character recognition (OCR).
-* `data` is initally empty, it is used to store the data files required for the demos.
+* `data` is initially empty, it is used to store the data files required for the demos.